Making a real-looking Camellia paper flower is in my dream for so long and I failed so many times.

 Here is the short video to show briefly how to make these Camellia paper flowers.

-In this tutorial, you will find 10 minutes of video instruction and written instruction.
+In this tutorial, you will find 10 minutes of video instruction and written instruction with the sharing secret to make such lifelike paper Camellia flowers.

 The template (in SVG|PNG|DXF for cutting machines and PDF for hand cutting), includes: